Do you have questions about how to service connect sleep apnea claims?

 Lesson #2: Sleep Apnea is affecting a LOT of Veterans.

-In the 9 months I spent researching my Sleep Apnea book, I learned that there are 39 medical conditions – common among Veterans – that can cause or aggravate sleep apnea.
+In the year that I spent researching the Sleep Apnea Field Manual, I learned that there are 39 medical conditions – common among Veterans – that can cause or aggravate sleep apnea.

 39 Medical Conditions!!